 These are, however, small issues, and don’t usually make the game harder than it should.
 If anything, My Friend Pedro isn’t a difficult venture at all.
 Using bullet time already makes your aim quicker than your enemy’s.
 Additionally, your health bar is sectioned into three chunks.
 Each can refill to their respective maximum amount while you’re out of combat.
 Ammunition and health items are also plentiful, so you’re not often left wanting.
 There are multiple difficulty levels if you’re looking for more challenge and replayability, however.

-Regardless of the issues, I still loved my time with My Friend Pedro.
-It didn’t take long to finish, but it’s still a great little game about a man, and his talking banana, solving his problems with wanton violence.
+Regardless of the issues, I loved my time with My Friend Pedro.
+It didn’t take long to finish, but it’s still a great little game about a man and his talking banana solving problems with wanton violence.
 If that’s not friendship, I don’t know what is.